Crime and the legal system

 Italian criminal law is listed in the Penal Code (Codice Penale) and the Code of Criminal Procedure (Codice di Procedura Civile).

-How fair is the legal system?
+How fair is the legal system in Italy?

 Both national and international law gives everyone in Italy the right to legal assistance and a fair trial, regardless of citizenship.